-- Student Affairs staff has provided face coverings for all students at move-in. - Student Affairs staff has provided hand sanitizer for all students while moving in. - Students will only be allowed to have two people help them move in. - Face masks must be worn at all times during move-in. - There will be one point of entry and one point of exit at opposite ends of the residence halls to limit exposure. - Couches in community lounges were removed. - Recreation areas (pool tables, ping pong tables, etc.) are closed until further notice. - The number of chairs available in lounges will be decreased and social distancing emphasized through appropriate signage. - Interactions facilitated by Student Affairs staff are conducted with fewer than 10 people, unless outdoor and/or social distancing can be followed. - Residence hall visitation will be limited to people living within your own residence hall.
+- Student Affairs staff will provide face coverings for all students at move-in. - Student Affairs staff will provide hand sanitizer for all students while moving in. - Students will only be allowed to have two people help them move in. - Face masks must be worn at all times during move-in. - There will be one point of entry and one point of exit at opposite ends of the residence halls to limit exposure. - Couches in community lounges were removed. - Recreation areas (pool tables, ping pong tables, etc.) are closed until further notice. - The number of chairs available in lounges will be decreased and social distancing emphasized through appropriate signage. - Interactions facilitated by Student Affairs staff are conducted with fewer than 10 people, unless outdoor and/or social distancing can be followed.

+- Residence hall visitation will be limited to people living within your own residence hall.
 No external visitors are allowed until further notice. - Appropriate social distancing must be used at all times in the residence halls.
 The CDC recommends maintaining a distance of six feet apart.
 Face coverings must be worn in all public spaces inside the facility.
 Examples of public spaces inside the residence hall facility will include lobby areas, hallways, game rooms, laundry rooms, and movie rooms.
 Exceptions will be granted for any private areas (example: bathrooms and/or showers). - No person-to-person contact.
 This includes handshaking, high-fiving, and hugging, etc. - No more than two people in a residence hall room at one time. - We strongly recommend you wash your hands for a minimum of 20 seconds regularly.
 We also encourage residents to clean and disinfect your room often as well as commonly touched surfaces in your suites.
 Adhering to social distancing and face covering policies will be a key factor to helping prevent any sickness. - Residents are responsible for cleaning their own personal space and are required to empty their trash in the trash receptacles located outside the buildings.
 No resident trash may be placed in common area trash cans such as bathrooms and lobbies. - Perform a self-screening each morning before arriving on campus.
 Temperature must be less than 100.4° F/38° C. See Self-Assessment Checklist. - Temperature checks will be provided upon request from the residence hall director.
-We recommend that students bring a personal thermometer with them.

-- NOC's strong recommendation will be for students to quarantine at home if possible; however, if quarantine measures are implemented and the student is not able to go home during the quarantine time, arrangements will be made for a separate quarantine location while the student continues to take classes via alternative delivery methods. - If you are quarantined on campus, arrangements for delivered meals will be provided by the housing staff via NOC Food Services.
+We recommend that students bring a personal thermometer with them. - Resident Hall Students may isolate or quarantine at home whenever possible; however, if isolation/quarantine measures are implemented and the student does not go home, arrangements will be made for a separate isolation/quarantine location while the student continues to take classes via alternative delivery methods.
+Students should not fly or use public transportation to return home. - If you are in isolation and/or quarantined on campus, arrangements for delivered meals will be provided by the housing staff via NOC Food Services.
 Delivered meals will be charged to your meal plan accordingly.